occipital/django-content-settings/docs/first.md

 ]
 ```

-... and it is not the only extension you can do for your settings.
-Check [the Possible Extensions page](extends.md) to learn more about how you can extend functionality of content settings.

-[The Settings page](settings.md) contains collection of all available settings you can add in `settings.py` of your project to configure Content Settings.
+For other extensions, check the [Possible Extensions page](extends.md).

+For a complete list of available settings, visit the [Settings page](settings.md).

+---

 ## Creating Your First Variable

+---

 ### Step 1: Define the Variable

-Create a file named `content_settings.py` in any of your working apps, for example, `books/content_settings.py`.
-Add the following content:
+Create a file named `content_settings.py` in one of your apps (e.g., `books/content_settings.py`) and add:

 ```python
 from content_settings.types.basic import SimpleString